 UMass Lowell, in, you guessed it, Lowell, Mass., provides a graduate certificate in forensic criminology that can be completed entirely online.
 Two core classes are required as are two electives that include options such as Criminological Theory, Sex Crimes and Offenders and Victimology.
 Students should note that not all of the elective classes are available online.
 However, course descriptions are provided on the website, giving students additional insight into the course selections they can make in completing this program.
 The certificate should provide useful skills to those working in fields like criminal justice, law, nursing, public health, psychology and social work.

-Mercyhurst University, in Erie, Pa., is launching a year-long graduate-level certificate program in forensic and biological anthropology in the fall of 2014.
-The program, which is accredited by the AAFS, is intended to give students the opportunity to expand their learning beyond the undergraduate level into areas that interest them.
+Mercyhurst University, in Erie, Pa., launched a year-long graduate-level certificate program in forensic and biological anthropology in the fall of 2014.
+The program, which is accredited by the AAFS, gives students the opportunity to expand their learning beyond the undergraduate level into areas that interest them.
 Students who like forensic anthropology will be able to gain practical experience and also be better prepared for graduate-school application.
 The five-course program is particularly geared at helping students who want to complete the master’s degree in forensic and biological anthropology at the school to fill in their learning gaps.

 University of Florida in Gainesville offers sundry graduate-level certificates in forensic science to help meet the needs of working professionals.
 These include forensic drug chemistry, forensic death investigation, forensic DNA and serology, forensic toxicology, and veterinary forensic sciences.
 Most of the certificates can be completed entirely online and require students to do 15 credits of coursework.
 Students completing the certificates should be well trained in analytic techniques, forensic science and lab quality control.